 for public advertisement of contracting opportunities (except for Highway and Bridge Construction projects, which are advertised on the eBids system).
 OregonBuys is also used by other state agencies and some local agencies in Oregon.
 Current and closed solicitations may be searched using OregonBuys.

-Suppliers must be registered in OregonBuys to bid or propose on advertised contracting opportunities.
+Suppliers/Vendors must be registered in OregonBuys to bid or propose on advertised contracting opportunities.
 Supplier registration, FAQs and other information about OregonBuys is available at the link above.

-Registration and Vendor Support
+Vendor Support from ODOT

 OregonBuys Registration Assistance